codeclubiittp/Adobe-InterIIT-TechMeet-14.0/README.md

 **Pipeline/Workflow**

-- **Segmentation for Region Masking using SAM 2** High-fidelity binary masks are generated from sparse point inputs, enabling precise localization of the target regions for subsequent processing.
+- **Segmentation for Region Masking using SAM 2** High-fidelity bounding boxes are generated from sparse point inputs, enabling precise localization of the target regions for subsequent processing.
 - **LaMa Inpainting**
   The LaMa-Inpainting model, which leverages Fast Fourier Convolutions (FFCs), is employed to inpaint the masked regions while preserving global structural coherence.
 - **Depth Estimation**